perawallet/connect/README.md

 <details>
   <summary>Using with React 18</summary><br/>

-  When you want to use `@perawallet/connect` library with React 18, you need to make some changes.
-After creating a new app with `npx create-react-app my-app`, the following changes should be made.
+   When you want to use `@perawallet/connect` library with React 18, you need to make some changes. `react-scripts` stopped polyfilling some of the packages with the `react-scripts@5.x` version.
+After creating a new app with `npx create-react-app my-app` or in your react application, the following changes should be made.

-1. Firstly, you need to install this packages.
+1. Firstly, install the following packages.

 ```sh
   npm install buffer,